 There are more things to see in the town, but not that much.
 The location is pretty remote, but it IS well worth visiting it as it is a sort of pilgrimage site.
 If you are going by bus you have to be very careful to time it just right — leave Nara city as early as you can, and come back in the afternoon.
 Its too far to take a taxi (you have been warned!).

-I’ve been there only once (at the time of writing back in 2008.. since then I’ve been scored of times), but I have promised myself to go down there and visit it again at least once a year.
+I’ve been there only once (at the time of writing I had only been there in 2005.. but since this article was written in 2008 I’ve been loads of times), but I have promised myself to go down there and visit it again at least once a year.
 If you live in Japan then I highly recommend that you go at least once.
 If you are a visitor to the area that is serious about kendo and swordsmanship then I’d say it’s worth the effort to make the visit.
 If you don’t you will probably regret it.

 Some of the pictures below date from 2005.